nanyoci/doodle-up/backend/README.md

   - `password`
 - Returns:
   - `200, "User created"`
-  - `200, "The username has been taken"`
+  - `200, "The email is already in use"`
 ---
 `/signin`